 Attributes:

-- when set to true
+distinct - when set to true,

 the query will return only distinct records.
 It simply adds

-keyword to the query string.
+a DISTINCT keyword to the query string.

-and valid only in select
+Defaults to false and valid only in select

-and aggregate
+and aggregate elements.

-- when defined, its value will be pasted just after
+from - when defined, its value will be pasted just after

-keyword of the DML string.
+FROM keyword of the DML string.

 This attribute is optional and valid only in

-and select
+aggregate, count and select elements.

 If omitted, the query will use name of table defined in

-sql-table
+sql-table element.

-- when defined, its value will be pasted between
+columns - when defined, its value will be pasted between

-keywords of the DML string.
+SELECT and FROM keywords of the DML string.

 This attribute is valid only in

-(required) and select
+aggregate (required) and select (optional) elements.

-- when defined, its value will be pasted into
+where - when defined, its value will be pasted into

-part of the DML string.
+WHERE part of the DML string.

 This attribute is optional and valid in every sub-element of

-with the exception of call
+operations with the exception of call.

-- when defined, its value will be pasted into
+group-by - when defined, its value will be pasted into

-part of DML string.
+GROUP BY part of DML string.

 This attribute is optional and valid only in